petermikeska67/NHDS/README.md

 - Run on-demand ping tests for any discovered device.
 - Save the most recent scan as a JSON file via the UI.
 - Trigger scans programmatically with `POST /api/scan` or fetch the latest result from `GET /api/last-scan`.

+## Notes & Future Ideas

+- Refresh mode relies on terminal control — run it in a typical shell (TTY) for best CLI results.
+- Vendor detection reads the bundled `data/mac_vendors.json` file; extend it with your own dataset as needed.
+- When the local map lacks a prefix, the tool queries https://www.macvendorlookup.com/api for the manufacturer name (results are cached per run).
+- Next up: uptime history, alerts for new devices, and richer exports (CSV, HTML).